We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 That’s because Credit Karma doesn’t use FICO.
 You know, the score that literally 90% of lenders use when pulling your credit?
 Credit Karma is good enough to provide you with credit card and loan offers with some certainty, but it’s very hit or miss.

 They provide what’s known as educational credit scores and are meant to give you a general idea of where you stand, but remember, they’re not a credit bureau.
 They just share your potential score with you.
+For more information on Credit Karma, check out our Credit Karma Reviews article.

 Experian vs. Credit Karma: What’s The Difference?